Imran Stanton Cooper

 The Policy Compendium of an Abundant Society

 The first book named the disease.
 This book is the treatment.
-The compendium organises the legislative work across four policy lanes — Food, Labor, Education, and Walkouts — and provides downloadable bill drafts for every U.S. state, three federal variants, and a first international adaptation for the Republic of India.
+The compendium organizes the legislative work across four policy lanes: Food, Labor, Education, and Walkouts.
+It provides downloadable bill drafts for thirty-two U.S. states, three federal variants, fifteen international parliamentary adaptations, and a first state-level adaptation for Alaska.
 Every draft is offered to any legislator, constituent, or advocacy group to introduce, adapt, or campaign on.

 The Four Policy Lanes